-Source: data from Tena-Junguito and Federico 2016 via Ortiz-Ospina and Beltekian 2018
+Source: data from Tena-Junguito and Federico 2016 via Ortiz-Ospina and Beltekian 2018.

 This ongoing and perhaps deepening complex crisis ought to be associated with the historical transitions of Grinin's production principles, insofar as they have emerged from crises in the past.
-If so, this would be the Florescence stage of the Information-Scientific production principle, which Grinin expects to start around 2030 to 2040.
+If so, this would be the Florescence stage of the Scientific-Cybernetic production principle, which Grinin expects to start around 2030 to 2040.

 In the case of the Industrial principle, Florescence involved a great change in the nature and location of work, as people moved from their cottages into the new factories, and as the steam engine replaced human effort, making people operators of machines rather than mere sources of motive power.
 During the earlier Adolescence, life was mostly still rural, slow-paced and traditional, and a quick glance might not have revealed much difference from the late Craft-Agrarian period.
 Yet by the Florescence, this was no longer true.
 Even a quick glance would reveal that a fundamental transformation had taken place, with smoke pouring from factory chimneys and cities building crowded streets of worker dwellings.
 This is characteristic of Florescence.
 At the Craft-Agrarian Florescence, when the first urban states emerged around 3000 BC, it was similarly no longer possible to overlook that there had been a radical shift in the nature and location of human activity.
+The Florescence of the Scientific-Cybernetic principle should therefore be expected to witness a shift in the nature and location of work as profound as that of industrialisation.
+This will likely include the vast expansion of AI, replacing humans for many roles, as steam power once did.
+It will also likely include the move into space.
+Jeff Bezos of Amazon envisions 'millions of people' living and working in orbiting space factories, while plans are being made to regulate mining on the moon (Blue Origin n.d.; Roulette 2020).
+Today, superficially, the world is not so different from that of fifty or more years ago.
+One has to look closely to see the laptops and mobile phones.
+Yet when robots are ubiquitous and visits to low earth orbit are a normal part of doing business, the change of era will be unmistakable.